 Scientists know that these two system are closely interlinked and constantly engaged in dynamic interaction.
 Studies like this one continue to reveal the intricate connections between the microbiome and the immune system of the human body and how dysfunctions in both contribute to disease.

 On the other side research show raw milk do have immune boosting benefits when consumed by healthy people.
-So the question is: how do you get to enjoy raw milk when you have a compromised constitution and you are too afraid to try raw milk due to warnings?
+So the question is: how do you get to enjoy raw milk when you have a compromised constitution, you are advised not to consume RDM or are too afraid to try RDM due to warnings?

 It may also be useful to explore how modern society came to be so immune depressed in the first place and what the experts say is the best solution.
 Some of it may shock you.

 Please remember that when we talk about raw milk, we are referring to raw milk produced to high standards, tested, pathogen-free and meant for direct human consumption.

 According to the WSJ article, people who eat the Standard America Diet of processed foods, refined grains, processed fats, white sugar and white flour tend to have an increased risk to suffer from the immune diseases that are epidemic in the Western world today.

 The same article also offers a unique solution for many immune compromised people who want to regain their health.